QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

 * If sound is not working, you may need to enable the Qubes testing repository to get the testing version of `qubes-gui-agent`.
   This can be done by editing the `/etc/apt/sources.list.d/qubes-r4.list` file and uncommenting the `Qubes Updates Candidates` repo.

-* User-initiated updates/upgrades may not run when a templateVM first starts.
+* User-initiated updates/upgrades may not run when a template first starts.
   This is due to a new Debian config setting that attempts to update automatically; it should be disabled with `sudo systemctl disable apt-daily.{service,timer}`.

 Relevant discussions: